Healthcare Technician: Phlebotomy

 At this time, the state of Texas does not require any type of licensing examination for phlebotomists; however, completion of this program will often allow you to take the licensing examinations in other states.

 If you are not a current or past student of St. Philip's College (Alamo Colleges), you must first apply for admission to the college.
-In addition, students must be deemed "college ready" or TSI ready.
-In other words, students must successfully pass the English, Reading, and Mathematics components of the TSI.

 The Phlebotomy courses are structured as follows: the first Phlebotomy course, PLAB 1223, which is the didactic lecture and lab portion, begins at the start of each Flex one semester and occurs on Saturdays throughout the semester (8.5 hours each day).
 The next Phlebotomy course is the 3-week clinical rotation, which occurs for 3 concurrent weeks sometime during the Flex 2 semester: Mondays through Fridays for 8.5 hours during the day (schedule set by the hospital or clinical affiliate).
 If you are working during the day or taking any day classes, this is an obvious conflict, as you would not be able to complete your clinical rotation.